 }

 We place trait bounds with the declaration of the generic type parameter, after a colon and inside angle brackets.
 Because of the trait bound on T, we can call notify and pass in any instance of NewsArticle or Tweet.
-Code that calls the function with any other type, like a String or an i32, won’t compile, because those don’t implement Summary.
+Code that calls the function with any other type, like a String or an i32, won’t compile, because those types don’t implement Summary.

 We can specify multiple trait bounds on a generic type using the + syntax.
-For example, to use display formatting on the type T in a function as well as the summarize method, we can use T: Summary + Display to say T can be any type that implements both Summary and Display.
+For example, to use display formatting on the type T in a function as well as the summarize method, we can use T: Summary + Display to say T can be any type that implements Summary and Display.

-There are downsides to using too many trait bounds, however.
-Each generic has its own trait bounds, so functions with multiple generic type parameters can have lots of trait bound information between a function’s name and its parameter list, making the function signature hard to read.
+However, there are downsides to using too many trait bounds.
+Each generic has its own trait bounds; so functions with multiple generic type parameters can have lots of trait bound information between a function’s name and its parameter list, making the function signature hard to read.
 For this reason, Rust has alternate syntax for specifying trait bounds inside a where clause after the function signature.
 So instead of writing this:

 fn some_function<T: Display + Clone, U: Clone + Debug>(t: T, u: U) -> i32 {

-We can use a where clause, like this:
+we can use a where clause, like this:

 fn some_function<T, U>(t: T, u: U) -> i32